 Meantime has pioneered the British craft beer movement since 1999.
 In a bold step up from previous campaigns, we showed the world that Meantime really does MEAN IT, in a campaign that remains true to the brewer’s founding belief that good beer comes from going the extra mile and doing things properly.
 This campaign is a call to arms, a political manifesto: we challenged big beer to MEAN IT as much as we do.

-We’ve spread the MEAN IT message across key areas of London in a month long campaign of authorised fly-postering and strategic takeovers of out-of-home sites including an iconic mural on Shoreditch High Street.
-Working in partnership with artist Leif Podhajsky, whose portfolio includes distinctive album cover artwork for the likes of Tame Impala and Bonobo, the installation is a vibrant visual representation of ‘MEAN IT’.
-The mural features illustrations of Meantime’s beers, complete with a tagline that expresses the brewer’s belief that if you’re going to bother having a beer, have a proper beer.
+We spread the MEAN IT message across key areas of London in a month long campaign of authorised fly-postering and strategic takeovers of out-of-home sites including an iconic mural on Shoreditch High Street.
+Working in partnership with artist Leif Podhajsky, whose portfolio includes distinctive album cover artwork for the likes of Tame Impala and Bonobo, the installation was a vibrant visual representation of ‘MEAN IT’.
+The mural featured illustrations of Meantime’s beers, complete with a tagline that expresses the brewer’s belief that if you’re going to bother having a beer, have a proper beer.